holoviz-dev/pyctdev/README.md

 ### 3. support multiple versions of python

-Similarly to allowing developers to support both pip and conda ecosystems, pyct allows developers to support multiple versions of python.
+Similarly to allowing developers to support both pip and conda ecosystems, pyctdev allows developers to support multiple versions of python.
 For python, doit uses tox to run same tests over multiple environments using tox.
-For conda, pyct runs conda build over multiple versions of python.
+For conda, pyctdev runs conda build over multiple versions of python.

 ### 4. dependencies in one place

-pyct allows developers to express their project's "abstract" dependencies in one place.
+pyctdev allows developers to express their project's "abstract" dependencies in one place.
 Currently this place is setup.py, as it's widely supported by both python and conda tools.
 The dependencies listed in setup.py are used for: